A Tutorial on Meta-Reinforcement Learning: Robotics

 Model-free meta-RL methods directly adapt the control policy to handle unseen situations during deployment, such as locomotion of legged robots with different hardware (mass, motor voltages, etc.) and environmental conditions (floor friction, terrain, etc.) \citep{yu2017preparing,schwartzwald2020sim,yu2020learning,song2020rapidly,kumar2021error,kumar2021rma}, and manipulation with different robot arms or variable objects \citep{yu2017preparing,akkaya2019solving,arndt2020meta,schoettler2020meta,ghadirzadeh2021bayesian,zhao2022offline}.
-On one hand, black-box methods \citep{akkaya2019solving,schwartzwald2020sim} and task-inference methods \citep{yu2017preparing,schoettler2020meta,yu2020learning,kumar2021error,kumar2021rma,he2022learning,zhao2022offline} condition the policy on a context vector inferred from historical data to represent the task at hand.
-They mainly differ in what kind of loss function is used to learn the context inference module.
-On the other hand, model-free PPG methods \citep{arndt2020meta,song2020rapidly,ghadirzadeh2021bayesian} mainly build upon MAML \citep{finn2017model}.
-However, they usually require more rollouts for adaptation compared to model-free black-box methods, which is consistent with our discussion on the efficiency of different methods in Section \ref{sec:fast_adaptation}.
+On one hand, black-box methods \citep{akkaya2019solving,schwartzwald2020sim} (see Section~\ref{sec:black_box}) and task-inference methods \citep{yu2017preparing,schoettler2020meta,yu2020learning,kumar2021error,kumar2021rma,he2022learning,zhao2022offline} (see Section~\ref{sec:task_inf}), when used in robotics, generally condition the policy on a context vector inferred from historical data to represent the current task.
+They mainly differ in what kind of loss function is used to train the task inference.
+On the other hand, model-free PPG methods (see Section~\ref{sec:ppg}) in robotics \citep{gao2019fast,arndt2020meta,song2020rapidly,ghadirzadeh2021bayesian} mainly build upon MAML \citep{finn2017model}.
+However, they usually require more rollouts for adaptation compared to model-free black-box methods, which is consistent with our discussion on the efficiency of different methods in Section~\ref{sec:fast_adaptation}.
 Moreover, instead of directly using MAML, these methods introduce further modifications to enable sample-efficient training \citep{arndt2020meta,ghadirzadeh2021bayesian} and handle the high noise of the real world \citep{song2020rapidly}.